Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 https://drive.google.com/drive/u/1/folders/1f3HdyAt2XkZk5AmJMzNAw5jWVJVem-oS

+* Run main file of python code in YOLOv5 folder firstly to download YOLOv5 model's layers into your computer

 * To run flutter app, download flutter folder from this link and move it to Your created DeepPet folder:

 https://drive.google.com/drive/folders/10twHf86rzN8wlaeZGn_DNO-KQxyamx-W?usp=sharing